Billionaire Buffett praises socialist Sanders but sticks with Clinton

-NEW YORK, Sept 8 (Reuters) - Billionaire investor Warren Buffett on Tuesday praised the presidential campaign of self-proclaimed socialist Bernie Sanders, even though Buffett said he still backs Democratic frontrunner Hillary Clinton.
+NEW YORK (Reuters) - Billionaire investor Warren Buffett on Tuesday praised the presidential campaign of self-proclaimed socialist Bernie Sanders, even though Buffett said he still backs Democratic frontrunner Hillary Clinton.

 “I think we all have lessons to learn from him (Sanders),” Buffett said in an interview with Reuters.